-Mass is a surveillance machine, recording every action its owners take on-chain and communicating them back to the group through changes in the dynamic 3D compositions.
-But there are bugs in the code.
-The errors make the communication of events unreliable.
-The visual environment has also been constructed incorrectly and its digital objects are fragmented.
+A shared 3D relational space that lives on the blockchain.
+Mass is a surveillance machine, recording every action its 300 owners take on the network and communicating them back to the group through changes in the dynamic 3D compositions.
+New features are then introduced into the code which result in a failure to communicate events reliably within the network.
+The visual environment and its digital objects are also processed until they break down.
+Functional design is superceded by shared presence.

 More about Mass